-HECM reverse mortgage borrowers are required to keep certain property charges current, including (but not limited to) property taxes, homeowner’s insurance, flood insurance (if required), HOA dues (if applicable), ground rents, special assessments, etc.
+HECM reverse mortgage borrowers are required to required property charges current to remain in good standing with the HECM program.
+Required property charges most commonly include property taxes, homeowner’s insurance, flood insurance, HOA dues, ground rents, and special assessments, where applicable.

-Defaults had been a growing problem since the late 1990s and were creating bad headlines for the HECM program and losses for the FHA Mutual Mortgage Insurance (MMI) fund, which insures HECMs (see non-recourse).
-The long-term financial viability of the MMI fund is key to the long-term health of the HECM program, so FHA finally chose to tighten lending guidelines in 2014 to address the problem.
+Defaults due to nonpayment of property taxes, insurance, etc., were a growing problem during the first two decades of the HECM program.
+The result was bad headlines for the HECM and losses for the FHA Mutual Mortgage Insurance Fund (MMIF), which insures HECMs.
+The long-term financial viability of the MMIF is key to the long-term viability of the HECM, so FHA decided to make a change.
+To address the problem, tighter lending guidelines were implemented in 2014.

-Reverse mortgage lenders are now required to more extensively analyze an applicant’s credit history and income in a process called financial assessment.
-The intent of financial assessment is to reduce defaults by making sure reverse mortgage borrowers have adequate financial resources and a reasonably good credit history as a condition of loan approval.
+Today, reverse mortgage lenders are required to more extensively analyze an applicant’s credit history and income in a process called financial assessment.
+The intent of financial assessment is to reduce defaults by making sure reverse mortgage borrowers have adequate financial resources (based on income) and demonstrate a financial willingness (based on credit) to maintain their financial obligations.

 A LESA is designed to ensure that the property charges are paid for borrowers with limited income and/or shaky credit histories.
 The lender simply sets aside a portion of the proceeds and uses them to pay the required property-related expenses for the rest of the estimated life span of the youngest borrower or non-borrowing spouse.